mdwcrft/mdwcrft.github.io/_posts/2019-04-07-ML3-classification.md

 $$P(A|B) = \frac{P(B|A)P(A)}{P(B)}$$

-With naive bayes we assume that the data comes from a model where $y$ influences all $x$'s.
+With naive bayes we assume that the data comes from a model where $y$ influences all $x$'s and each $x$ is independent from eachother (hence naive).

 We know in this case:
 $$P(x_1) = P(x_1|y)P(y)$$